Our CORE editors are agented writers and experienced editors, many of whom also teach creative writing.

 Interests: Young fiction, middle-grade and YA, particularly commercial fiction, literary fiction, tearjerkers, magical realism, quirky reality-benders, inspirational coming-of-age and overcoming-of-odds stories.

 Alison Taft (AJ Taft) had three novels published by independent press Caffeine Nights before signing with Jamie Cowen at the Ampersand Agency.
 She now writes under the name Ali Harper.
 Her novel, The Disappeared, will be published in 2018 as part of Harper Collins’ Killer Reads.
-Alison holds an MA and recently submitted her PhD which focusses on feminist crime fiction and chick noir.
-She has been an editor and mentor with Cornerstones since 2011.
+Alison was recently awarded a PhD for her doctorate thesis, which focusses on feminist crime fiction and chick noir.
+She has been an editor and mentor with Cornerstones since 2011, and also runs writings retreats, through which she has worked with authors such as Louise Jensen.
 Alison is a Cornerstones core editor.

 Interests: chick lit, chick noir, crime, historical, humour, literary fiction, psychological/thrillers, women's literature, children's fiction, non fiction